smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 ![Image of a Sample Web Application Architecture](/assets/images/performance_10_12_2014.png "Web Application Architecture")

 #### Examples:
-1. Server-side code is sub-optimal but working fine.<br>
+1. Server-side code is sub-optimal but functionally working fine.<br>
 Going by the above picture, our server-side code has a lot of computing power at its disposal.
 And hence it should not have survival issues.
 Typically, a good load testing exercise should point this out.
 But unless there are major defects, we might just decide to live on with some additional computing power.

 2. Server-side code is super awesome but client-side code sucks.<br>
+Client-side code runs on each one of the individual clients (typically with limited computing resources).
-This is where we should be be shifting the focus of our performance tests.
+Hence, this is where we should be be shifting the focus of our performance tests.
 Tools like [YSlow](http://yslow.org/) and [PageSpeed](https://developers.google.com/speed/pagespeed/) should be able to get us started.

 3. All our code is super awesome.
 But our servers are in a different country than our target audience.<br>
 I feel the real question here is: How early can can we detect such issues?
 A simple [web page test](http://www.webpagetest.org/) should point this out.